Dark Angel (band): First breakup (1992–1999)

-Rinehart's departure from the band, as well as aborted attempts to work on a fifth album, resulted in Dark Angel's first breakup in September 1992.
+Rinehart's departure from the band, as well as aborted attempts to work on its fifth album Atrocity Exhibition, resulted in Dark Angel's first breakup in September 1992.
 Hoglan has indicated that this was an amicable split, telling Heavy magazine in 2019 that, "We've always been close and tight.
 We never went our separate ways out of animosity by any means.
 It was just time to make a move back in '92 when we kind of dissolved Dark Angel, I guess."

 Hoglan went on to collaborate on a number of musical projects.
-He achieved greater attention during the mid-1990s playing with Death, at the same time that bandleader Chuck Schuldiner was taking that group into a more progressive style.
-Subsequently, he recorded one album with the thrash metal band Testament, and made the acquaintance of Canadian multi-instrumentalist Devin Townsend, forging a lasting friendship.
-He has since recorded several albums with Townsend, both as part of the speed/industrial/death metal band Strapping Young Lad and under Devin Townsend's name.
+He achieved greater attention during the mid-1990s playing with Death, at the same time that bandleader Chuck Schuldiner was taking his band into a more progressive style.
+Subsequently, he recorded one album with Bay Area thrash metal band Testament, and made the acquaintance of Canadian multi-instrumentalist Devin Townsend, forging a lasting friendship.
+He had since recorded several albums with Townsend, both as part of the speed/industrial/death metal band Strapping Young Lad and under Devin Townsend's name.

 Rinehart formed the band Oil in 1997 after converting to Christianity.

 First reunion and second hiatus (1999–2005)

 Tentative plans for a Dark Angel reunion tour in 1999 were scrapped, due to personal and artistic differences between its members.
-However, the band officially reformed in 2002 with a new lineup featuring Ron Rinehart on vocals, Eric Meyer on guitar, Danyael Williams on bass and Gene Hoglan on drums.
+However, the band officially reformed in 2002 with a new lineup that included Ron Rinehart on vocals, Eric Meyer on guitar, Danyael Williams on bass and Gene Hoglan on drums.

-During the reunion, Dark Angel performed the Metallica song "Creeping Death" which appeared on the 2004 Metallica tribute album Metallic Attack: Metallica - The Ultimate Tribute.
+During the reunion, Dark Angel recorded a cover of "Creeping Death", which appeared on the 2004 Metallica tribute album Metallic Attack: The Ultimate Tribute.

-By 2005, Rinehart had begun suffering health problems, and an accident that year, which caused a severe spinal injury that was apparently so serious that if Rinehart had continued singing it could have resulted in him being unable to talk, thus ending Dark Angel's reunion.
+By 2005, Rinehart had begun suffering health problems, and an accident that year, which caused a severe spinal injury that was apparently so serious, that if Rinehart had continued singing it could have resulted in him being unable to talk.
+This resulted in Dark Angel's second breakup.